potnanny/installer/README.md

 - Must be connected to the internet.

 ## Usage
-NOTE: The installation script can take a long time (up to 3 hours on the Raspberry Pi Zero W), mostly due to the required Rust language compiler which takes a long time to... compile.

 1. Ssh to your raspberry pi from a terminal (Terminal app on Mac and Linux, on Windows I recommend MobaXterm) *your existing pi hostname may be different*
 ```